UniMath/agda-unimath/src/foundation/type-arithmetic-unit-type.lagda.md

   {l : Level} (A : UU l)
   where

-  map-left-unit-law-function-types : (unit → A) → A
+  map-left-unit-law-function-type : (unit → A) → A
-  map-left-unit-law-function-types = map-left-unit-law-Π (λ _ → A)
+  map-left-unit-law-function-type = map-left-unit-law-Π (λ _ → A)

-  map-inv-left-unit-law-function-types : A → (unit → A)
+  map-inv-left-unit-law-function-type : A → (unit → A)
-  map-inv-left-unit-law-function-types = map-inv-left-unit-law-Π (λ _ → A)
+  map-inv-left-unit-law-function-type = map-inv-left-unit-law-Π (λ _ → A)

-  is-equiv-map-left-unit-law-function-types :
+  is-equiv-map-left-unit-law-function-type :
-    is-equiv map-left-unit-law-function-types
+    is-equiv map-left-unit-law-function-type
-  is-equiv-map-left-unit-law-function-types =
+  is-equiv-map-left-unit-law-function-type =
     is-equiv-map-left-unit-law-Π λ _ → A

-  is-equiv-map-inv-left-unit-law-function-types :
+  is-equiv-map-inv-left-unit-law-function-type :
-    is-equiv map-inv-left-unit-law-function-types
+    is-equiv map-inv-left-unit-law-function-type
-  is-equiv-map-inv-left-unit-law-function-types =
+  is-equiv-map-inv-left-unit-law-function-type =
     is-equiv-map-inv-left-unit-law-Π λ _ → A

-  left-unit-law-function-types : (unit → A) ≃ A
+  left-unit-law-function-type : (unit → A) ≃ A
-  left-unit-law-function-types = left-unit-law-Π (λ _ → A)
+  left-unit-law-function-type = left-unit-law-Π (λ _ → A)

-  inv-left-unit-law-function-types : A ≃ (unit → A)
+  inv-left-unit-law-function-type : A ≃ (unit → A)
-  inv-left-unit-law-function-types = inv-left-unit-law-Π (λ _ → A)
+  inv-left-unit-law-function-type = inv-left-unit-law-Π (λ _ → A)
 ```

 ## See also